Buttys/ACT-Discord-Triggers/README.md

 An ACT plugin for using ACT Custom Triggers with Discord bots.

 - Discord triggers and solo only trigger support
-- FFLogs support - grab a players logs with commands/direct link
+- FFLogs support - grab a players logs with commands/direct link/on party join
 - Enhanced treasure map triggers
 - Auto parse posting.